 Dining at The Blue Lagoon

 There is a restaurant inside, but we didn’t explore the dining options.
 I would imagine they are just as expensive as the rest of Iceland.

-If you’re hungry while there, I would just eat there because it’s expensive everywhere.
+If you’re hungry while there, I would eat there because it’s expensive everywhere.
 However, we did see many people with their own snacks.
-If you could hold out, it would be best to wait until you got back to Reykjavík.
+If you could hold out, it would be best to wait until you get back to Reykjavík.

 The Secret Lagoon is a stop on the Golden Circle.
 We stopped by to check it out, but it does not have that iconic blue water, and it’s much smaller, so it was pretty crowded.
 We didn’t go inside the lagoon, so I can’t completely speak to it; this was just my observation.

 They did have a nice little restaurant area where you could grab some food and a beer.
 If you do decide to do the Secret Lagoon as well, I would give it at least half a day.